 Tragedy struck in 1855 when the American vessel Edgar, carrying 1600 barrels of oil, wrecked on the rocky shores in dense fog.
 A fire consumed Edgar in the end, but, miraculously, neighboring ships managed to save all the crew aboard.

 Like the whalers that came before them, visitors to Iony arrive in the late spring or summer for optimal weather.
 Storms and sea ice make this part of the Sea of Okhotsk an inhospitable place in winter.

 The impressive, low-frequency roar of the Steller sea lion penetrates the thick fog that can envelop Iony Island.
 These magnificent, tawny-colored creatures were named for the naturalist Georg Wilhelm Steller, who first observed them in 1741.
 Among pinnipeds, it is only smaller in size to elephant seals and the walrus.

 The Steller sea lion is a curious animal, and a few of them may swim out to your Zodiac for a closer look.
 Otherwise, they can be found on the rocky haulouts where they breed, fight, molt, rest and care for their pups.
 According to Burkanov, the island is now home to around 4,000 Steller sea lions.

 Iony Island’s Remarkable Birdlife

 During the summer months, when the daylight lasts well past midnight, the seabird rookeries are a cacophony of squawks, chirps and caws.
-Watching these birds soar overhead or protect their perch onshore is an ornithological wonder and a rare treat for travelers sailing the Sea of Okhotsk.
+Watching these birds soar overhead or protect their perch onshore is an ornithological wonder for travelers sailing the Sea of Okhotsk.